Nikhil-Naikar/Nikhil-Naikar/README.md

 - **Certificates:** [AWS Solutions Architect Associate](https://www.credly.com/badges/f4d107ed-827d-4b00-93ad-9b95eb4ecb56/linked_in_profile), [AWS Cloud Practitioner](https://www.credly.com/badges/8d7d5c65-b278-4243-98ae-da259f8d929a/linked_in_profile)

 ## Key Projects 📚
+- **Web Development:**
-- **[The Podcast Platform](https://github.com/Nikhil-Naikar/The-Podcast-Platform):** Currently building an app for hosting podcasts with AI-powered features, including text-to-multiple-voices functionality and AI-generated images, with OpenAI integration.
+  * **[The Podcast Platform](https://github.com/Nikhil-Naikar/The-Podcast-Platform):** Currently building an app for hosting podcasts with AI-powered features, including text-to-multiple-voices functionality and AI-generated images, with OpenAI integration.
-- **[Airbnb Pricing Intelligence](https://github.com/Nikhil-Naikar/Airbnb-Pricing-Intelligence):** Created an AI model to assist Airbnb hosts in setting competitive prices and to help customers evaluate pricing fairness.
-- **[Clock In Clock Out App](https://github.com/Nikhil-Naikar/Clock-In-Clock-Out):** Practiced API development by creating an application for restaurant businesses, allowing employees to easily clock in/out of their shifts and check their shift/pay history.
+  * **[Clock In Clock Out App](https://github.com/Nikhil-Naikar/Clock-In-Clock-Out):** Practiced API development by creating an application for restaurant businesses, allowing employees to easily clock in/out of their shifts and check their shift/pay history.
-- **[HNM Clothing Store](https://github.com/Nikhil-Naikar/HNM-Clothing-Store):** Developed an e-commerce website where users can browse and purchase clothes, with Python and a focus on applying good relational database design practices for MySQL.
+  * **[HNM Clothing Store](https://github.com/Nikhil-Naikar/HNM-Clothing-Store):** Developed an e-commerce website where users can browse and purchase clothes, with Python and a focus on applying good relational database design practices for MySQL.
+- **Data Science & Artificial Intelligence:**
+  * **[Airbnb Pricing Intelligence](https://github.com/Nikhil-Naikar/Airbnb-Pricing-Intelligence):** Created an AI model to assist Airbnb hosts in setting competitive prices and to help customers evaluate pricing fairness.
+  * **[IMDB Sentiment Analysis](https://github.com/Nikhil-Naikar/IMDB-Sentiment-Analysis):** Attempt to build a deep-learning model using Neutral Networks algorithm to predict the correct sentiment for IMBD movie reviews with a dataset of 50000 rows.
+- **Internet of Things:**
-- **[Farm Overheating Detection System](https://engineeringdesignfair.ucalgary.ca/electrical/farm-overheating-detection-system-fods/):** Built an Internet of Things (IoT) system leveraging AWS to detect dangerous heat levels on farms, aimed at preventing fires and associated risks.
+  * **[Farm Overheating Detection System](https://engineeringdesignfair.ucalgary.ca/electrical/farm-overheating-detection-system-fods/):** Built an Internet of Things (IoT) system leveraging AWS to detect dangerous heat levels on farms, aimed at preventing fires and associated risks.

 ## Mentor, Big Brothers Big Sisters 🌟
 - Offered support and guidance to a youth through regular 2-3 times a month interactions, participating in everyday activities like helping with homework, playing board games or sports, and building a positive relationship.